Introduction to PostgreSQL Architecture

 Stats Collector: In this process, Statistics information like pg_stat_activity and for pg_stat_database is collected.
 Information is passed from the stats collector via temporary files to requesting processes.

 Checkpointer: Checkpointer will write all dirty pages from memory to disk and clean the shared buffer area.
-If the PostgreSQL database is crashed, we can measure data loss between the last checkpoint time and PostgreSQL stopped time.
-The checkpoint command forces an immediate checkpoint when the command is executed manually.
-Only database superuser can call checkpoint.
+If the PostgreSQL database is crashed, we can measure data loss between the last checkpoint time, and PostgreSQL stopped time.
+Executing the checkpoint command manually triggers an immediate checkpoint.
+Only database superusers can call checkpoint.

 The checkpoint will occur in the following scenarios: